Special rates require proof of eligibility at check-in.

 This megapopular destination with a huge outdoor patio features an excellent and varied menu, including pulled-pork quesadillas, gourmet pizzas, and a killer spinach salad with Gorgonzola cheese, macadamia nuts, and strawberries.
 Your best bet for lunch or dinner is the veggie slice and salad for under $8—the garden salad is generous and the pizza is the best in town.
 Go for the beer-tasting menu—your choice of four of the eight available microbrews in miniature glasses that add up to about two regular-size mugs for the price of one.
 The Hefeweizen is excellent.
 If you're staying in town, purchase beer to go in a half-gallon jug ("growler") filled on-site from the brewery's own taps.
 The Growler Shack also sells beer by the keg. www.konabrewingco.com.
 Credit cards accepted.

-A popular local hangout, and not just because the kava makes you mellow.
-Their pupu (appetizers) rock!
-Fresh poke, smoky, tender bowls of pulled kalua pork, and healthy organic greens are available in fairly large portions for less than you'll pay elsewhere.
+This is a popular local hangout, and not just because the kava makes you mellow; their Hawaiian food rocks!
+Fresh poke; bowls of smoky, pulled kalua pork; and healthy organic greens are available in fairly large portions for less than you'll pay elsewhere.
 The restaurant also offers fresh-fish plates, vegetarian options, and even traditional Hawaiian lau lau (pork and butterfish wrapped in taro leaves and steamed).
+Used for relaxation, organic kava root is harvested on the Hamakua Coast and transformed into a traditional slightly bitter brew.
 Seating is at a premium, but don't be afraid to share a table and make friends. www.kanakakava.com.

 As suggested by our Facebook fans:

 Oahu: Hau Tree Lanai